awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketJava.md

 ## List endpoints for S3 on Outposts<a name="S3OutpostsListEndpointsJava"></a>

-The following SDK for Java example lists endpoints for an Outpost\.
+The following SDK for Java example lists the endpoints for an Outpost\.

 ```
 import com.amazonaws.services.s3outposts.AmazonS3Outposts;